w3f/polkadot-wiki/docs/learn/learn-identity.md

 :::

-:::info Requesting judgement through Web3 Foundation Registrar If you requested judgement for your on-chain identity through the Web3 Foundation Registrar (i.e. Registrar #0) you will need to complete a few additional challenges.
+:::info Requesting judgement through Web3 Foundation Registrar If you requested judgement for your on-chain identity through the Web3 Foundation Registrar (i.e. Registrar #0) you will need to complete a few additional tasks.
 For more information visit [this support article](https://support.polkadot.network/support/solutions/articles/65000179747-how-to-use-the-w3f-registrar-page).

 :::